 During the H&S Assurance process all governing H&S Group Standards have been reviewed.
-Throughout 2021/22 we will be ensuring CRE remains compliant with these standards and addressing identified gaps.
+Throughout 2022/23 we will be ensuring CRE remains compliant with these standards and addressing identified gaps.
 To further embed our H&S culture and to promote continual improvement, all staff with key H&S responsibilities will have H&S objectives set as part of the appraisal process.
-During 2020/21 there were 0 (2020: 1) reportable RIDDOR accidents.
+During 2021/22 there was 1 (2021: 0) reportable RIDDOR accidents.